marijnkoolen/constitution-reference-parser/README.md

 The constitutions for this project are derived from the [Constitute Project](https://www.constituteproject.org/).

-The current parser is not complete, in that the initial step from raw HTML files to structured JSON documents of constitutions is not yet implemented in Python.
+The reference parser runs in two steps:

+1. parsing the HTML files to extract the logical structure of constitutions and producing JSON output
+2. parsing the text units in the JSON files to extract and resolve references and producing CSV output of section identifiers, resolved references and unresolved references.

+To run the parser:

+> python parse_constitution_html.py <HTML-dir> <structure-dir>
+> python analyse_constitution_refs.py <structure-dir> <identifier-dir> <reference-dir> <missing-references-dir>